 4. Do tests

-As with all your projects, you need to do tests before starting to sew your knit fabric.
-This is really a good habit to take, and it is especially important on knit fabrics!
-Indeed, you need to check that the needle is well suited, and verify that the carefully selected stitches are suitable for your fabric, check its elasticity.
+As with all your projects, you should do tests before starting to sew your knit fabric.
+This is really a good habit to develop, and it's especially important with knit fabrics!
+Indeed, you need to check that the needle is suitable, and verify that the carefully selected stitches work well for your fabric, checking its elasticity.

 You need to select a stitch that allows the seams to stretch with the fabric without the thread showing...
 When sewing, be careful not to stretch the fabric to avoid puckering seams.